-African art > African mask > Lovale Mask
+African art > African mask, tribal art, primitive art > Lovale Mask

-This African mask representing a graceful young girl was worn during the closing ceremonies of the Mukanda initiation.
-It was supposed to promote hunting, fertility, and harvesting.
-Shiny dark patina.
-Erosion of the internal contours.
+This African mask supposedly representing a graceful young girl was worn during the closing ceremonies of the Mukanda initiation.
+It was believed to promote hunting, fertility, and harvests.
+Mahogany golden patina.
+Misses on the lower contour.

 Watch the video

-Of Lunda origin, the Lwena (or Lovale , or Luvale ) emigrated from Angola to Zaire in the 19th century, repelled by the Chokwe.
-Some became slave traders; others, the Lovale, found refuge in Zambia and near the Zambezi River in Angola.
+Of Lunda origin, the Lwena (or Lovale , or Luvale ) emigrated from Angola to Zaire in the 19th century, pushed out by the Chokwe.
+Some became slave traders, others, the Lovale, found refuge in Zambia and near the Zambezi River in Angola.
 Their society is matrilineal, exogamous and polygamous.
-The Lwena were known for their honey-colored sculptures, embodying figures of ancestors and deceased chiefs, and their masks related to the initiation rites of the mukanda.
-This mask is engraved with ciruclar motifs associated with ethnic scarification.
-These details differentiate it from Tschokwe productions despite the relative similarity of their masks.
+The Lwena are known for their honey-colored sculptures of deceased ancestors and chiefs, and their masks linked to the initiation rites of the mukanda.
+Only a few details, such as scarification marks, differentiate the Tschokwe masks from those of the Lwenas, which are quite similar.

 This item is sold with its certificate of authenticity